Spark Driver Background Check Mistakes and Reasons for Deactivation

 While you can file a dispute with the background check agency, this often doesn't fix the root issue, especially when data vendors are involved.
 Many errors reappear later with other platforms.

-If your deactivation is due to a false or inaccurate background check, an FCRA attorney can help correct the report and file a legal claim.
+If your deactivation is due to a false or inaccurate background check, a background check lawyer can help correct the report and file a legal claim.
 You may be entitled to compensation for lost income and emotional distress, and you don’t pay any legal fees out of pocket - those are paid by the background check agency if you win.

 What If My Spark Background Check Failed?